datavaluepeople/dvp-defining-docs/README.md

 We are each one of:
 - Partner: have legal ownership, long term committed to the goals and values, decide on the direction, projects, and development of dvp.
-- Member: have 100% opportunity and access within dvp but require 0% commitment and can alter their involvement at will.
-They work on projects, can input to the direction, projects, and development of dvp, while slowly strengthening their relationship with dvp, with the hope of the partners that they eventually will want to become a partner.
+- Member: have 100% opportunity and access within dvp but require no upfront or continued commitment.
+When they choose to make commitments they honour them.
+They can work on projects, input to the direction and development of dvp, while slowly strengthening their relationship with dvp, with the hope of the partners that they eventually will want to become a partner.

 ## Purpose of datavaluepeople